FIWARE-Ops/docs.TourGuide/docs/iot-agents/introduction.md

 For simplicity, in this article Ultralight2.0/HTTP is explained.
 To find out more information plese visit Github [site](https://github.com/telefonicaid/iotagent-ul).
-If you are interested to connect your application to the Internet of Things, keep on reading:
+If you are interested to connect your application to the internet of Things, keep on reading:

 -   [How to read measures captured from IoT devices](/connection-to-the-internet-of-things/how-to-read-measures-captured-from-iot-devices/)